prebid/prebid-server-java/extra/modules/confiant-ad-quality/README.md

 - `redis-host` - Host value of the Confiant's Redis server.
 - `redis-port` - Port value of the Confiant's Redis server.
 - `redis-password` - User password value of the Confiant's Redis server.
+- `redis-retry-config`
+  - `short-interval-attempts` - Maximum attempts with short interval value to try to reconnect to Confiant's Redis server in case any connection error happens.
+  - `short-interval` - Short time interval in milliseconds after which another one attempt to connect to Redis will be executed.
+  - `long-interval-attempts` - Maximum attempts with long interval value to try to reconnect to Confiant's Redis server in case any connection error happens.
+This attempts are used when short-attempts were not successful.
+  - `long-interval` - Long time interval in milliseconds after which another one attempt to connect to Redis will be executed.
-- `scan-state-check-delay` - Delay in milliseconds between periodic calls to check if scan state is enabled on the side of Redis server.
+- `scan-state-check-interval` - Time interval in milliseconds between periodic calls to check if scan state is enabled on the side of Redis server.

 ```yaml
 hooks: